the-drunk-coder/pykopond/README.md

 Orderable music data types for python, designed to work with lilypond.

-This is my attempt at creating a flexible and comparable datatype to describe and work with music.The main focus is providing a python environment for algorithmic composition.
+This is my attempt at creating a flexible and comparable datatype to describe and work with music.
+The main focus is providing a python environment for algorithmic composition.

 Forthermore, this library contains tools to parse this datatype directly to lilypond.